ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/running_ve_with_your_own_data.md

       jupytext_version: 1.19.1
 ---

-# Running the Virtual Ecosystem for your site
+# Running the Virtual Ecosystem for your location

-This page is intended to guide you through the process of setting up the Virtual Ecosystem simulations for your site of interest.
-Doing this successfully requires large quantities of both data and effort, far exceeding what could be covered in a single tutorial.
-As such, this tutorial aims to cover the general process of changing model configuration settings and loading in new data.
-You will then have to read the documentation for the [core settings](./core_settings/overview.md) and the [model specific setup details](./model_details/overview.md) in detail to be able to fully setup your site.
-Given this complexity, this we strongly recommend that you try [setting up and running the example simulation](./virtual_ecosystem_in_use.ipynb) before attempting to setup up the Virtual Ecosystem for a new site.
+This page guides you through setting up Virtual Ecosystem simulations for your location.
+The complete setup requires extensive data and effort, so this tutorial focuses on the general process of changing model settings and loading new data.
+For the full setup, consult the [core settings](./core_settings/overview.md) and [model-specific setup details](./model_details/overview.md).
+We strongly recommend [running the example simulation](./virtual_ecosystem_in_use.ipynb) before configuring a new site.

 ## Configuration system overview